Mikkel Bødker: Playing career

-In the 2015–16 season, Bødker became the first player ever to record two hat tricks in one season against the Ottawa Senators.
-His first came against the Senators in Ottawa on 24 October 2015 in a 4–1 win.
+In the 2015–16 season, Bødker became the first player in franchise history to record two hat tricks in one season against the same team, Bødker's target being the Ottawa Senators.
+His first came against the Senators in Ottawa on 24 October 2015 in a 4–1 win, ending the Coyotes four-game winless streak.
 His second hat trick against the Senators came on 28 November 2015 in Arizona in a 4–3 win.

-On 29 February 2016, Bødker was traded to the Colorado Avalanche in exchange for Alex Tanguay, Conner Bleackley and prospect Kyle Wood, to assist the Avalanche in their playoff pursuit.
+A possible free agent in the offseason, on 29 February 2016, Bødker was traded to the Colorado Avalanche in exchange for Alex Tanguay, Conner Bleackley and prospect Kyle Wood, to assist the Avalanche in their playoff pursuit.
+At the time of the trade, Bødker was fifth in team goals with 13 and third in points with 39.
 Ultimately though, Colorado would not qualify for the postseason.
+He added four goals and 12 points with the Avalanche.

-With the Avalanche unable to come to terms with Bødker, he left as a free agent in the off-season, signing a four-year $16 million contract with Stanley Cup finalists, the San Jose Sharks on 1 July 2016.
+With the Avalanche unable to come to terms with Bødker, he left as an unrestricted free agent in the off-season, signing a four-year $16 million contract with Stanley Cup finalists, the San Jose Sharks on 1 July 2016.
+In the following season Bødker scored a hat trick in a 5–3 over the Edmonton Oilers on 10 January 2017.
+In the 2017–18 season he had a two-goal game that helped the Sharks beat the Dallas Stars on 18 February 2018.
+On 8 March he scored the Sharks first power play goal in two months in a 2–0 win over the St. Louis Blues.

 On 19 June 2018, he was traded by the Sharks alongside Julius Bergman and a sixth-round pick of the 2020 NHL Entry Draft to the Ottawa Senators in exchange for Mike Hoffman, Cody Donaghey and a fifth-round pick in the 2020 Draft.
+Bødker saw reduced use in Ottawa.
+In the 2019–20 season, his final season with the Senators, he appeared in only 20 games before the season ended early due to the COVID-19 pandemic.

 On 19 May 2020, Bødker agreed to a two-year deal with HC Lugano of the National League (NL), beginning in the 2020–21 season.
-He then signed a one-year contract with HV71 of the SHL, as announced by the club on 26 June 2022.
+He then signed a one-year contract with HV71 of the Swedish Hockey League (SHL), as announced by the club on 26 June 2022.
+Bødker announced his retirement from professional ice hockey on 23 May 2023.